-My goal for the 2015 legislative session is to accurately represent the ideas and concerns of our community at the Statehouse.
-It is imperative that we work together to continue Indiana’s growth and improvement, so I encourage you to contact me with your thoughts on how we can make our state even better.
+My goal is to represent the ideas and concerns of House District 78 at the Statehouse.
+It is important to me that we work together to continue Indiana’s growth and success, and I encourage you to contact me with your thoughts on how we can make our state even better.

 House District 78

 House District 78: Portions of Vanderburgh and Warrick counties

 Interim Study Committees: Roads and Transportation and Funding Indiana’s Roads for a Stronger Safer Tomorrow Task Force